 - 6 cloves garlic, smashed

-- 4 fresh thyme sprigs, plus 1 tablespoon chopped fresh thyme leaves
+- 4 thyme sprigs, plus 1 tablespoon chopped thyme leaves

 - 4 cups (32 ounces) homemade chicken stock or canned chicken broth